quicwg/ops-drafts/draft-ietf-quic-applicability.md

 cause rather larger bandwidth overhead.

-Given that QUIC provides 0-RTT resumption it can be beneficial to just let a connection time-out, or gracefully shut down after a known series messages, and simply reconnect for the next message exchange.
+Given that QUIC provides 0-RTT resumption it can be beneficial to just let a connection time out, or gracefully shut down after a known series messages, and simply reconnect for the next message exchange.
 Such an approach can reduce state and bandwidth demands as well as complexity as a reconnection logic is needed in any case.

 Also note that if keep-alives are used {{!QUIC}} requires that the application needs to specify if the client or the server sends the PING frames.

 # Use of Streams